it-vecherka/jnoid/jnoid.coffee.md

       merge: (others...)-> Stream.fromList([@, others...]).flatten()
       flatten: -> @flatMap(id)

-Stream and Box can be easily turned into each other.
-To convert stream into box we can supply optional inital value.
+### Cross-methods

+To make it transparent for a user, is this stream or box, we proxy the box methods to box.
+First we define a conversion method with an optional starting value.

       box: (initial = Nothing)->
         initial = toMaybe(initial)